kirillsmirnov1/unity-utils/Runtime/UnityUtils/Variables/Readme.md

 It is called when:
 - Value[i] set from code;
 - Value is changed from the inspector.
-In this case OnEntryChange is called for every array element.
+In this case, OnEntryChange is called for every array element.

 ### Existing inheritors